pavani-1510/pavani-1510/README.md

-# R Pavani's Portfolio
+# R Pavani

-Welcome to my portfolio!
-I’m R Pavani, a third-year Computer Science undergraduate student with a passion for web development, application management, and exploring new technologies.
+Welcome !
+I’m R Pavani, a third-year Computer Science undergraduate student with a passion for atificial intelligence, web development, application management, and exploring new technologies.

 ## About Me